COVID-19 Protocols & Telehealth Counseling Options

 Last Updated: 11/12/2020

-As phased reopening guidance has been issued by our state and local governments to begin on May 1, 2020, Haven is continuing to make decisions to limit COVID-19 exposure while also acknowledging our desire to begin to see our clients again in-person as soon as advisable.
+As phased reopening business guidance is being issued and considered by our state and local governments, Haven is continuing to make decisions to limit COVID-19 exposure while also acknowledging our desire to begin to see our clients again in-person as soon as advisable.
 As of this posting, we will begin to have limited availability for in-person sessions beginning on June 1, 2020, while we will be continuing to encourage telehealth counseling sessions for those who can be served in this way.

 For those wanting to have in-person sessions, the following steps and guidelines are required:

 Until further notice, all sessions will be scheduled as remote/telehealth counseling sessions by default, if you want to explore having your session in-person, you must email your provider directly (see email list below) to arrange for an in-person time slot, through do not that the number of in-person sessions is limited for each provider.

-Haven is setting a limit on how many providers are in office to see clients in-person in a given day, so know that your typical day for your counseling appointment may not be available.
+Haven is setting a limit on how many providers are in office to see clients in-person in a given day, so know that your preferred day for your counseling appointment may not be available.
 Speak with your provider about their available days.

-During phase 2 reopening, Haven is keeping our waiting-room closed.
+Until further notice, Haven is continuing to keep our waiting-room closed.
 We ask that clients wait in their car for their appointment time in coordination with their counselor/therapists.